-Figure 12: Calibrated average MPC by MPC quintile
+Figure 12: Calibration predictions of the average MPC by liquidity quintile

-Notes: On the vertical axis, we report the average MPC of the corresponding MPC quintiles in the horizontal axis.
+Note: On the vertical axis, we report the average MPCs of the corresponding liquidity quintiles on the horizontal axis.
 To obtain the average MPC, we use the weights from the stationary distribution of assets.